SpaceODY/PRVE/README.md

 PRVE is a visual enhancment mod for KSP RO/RSS.
 The mod combines old textures and configs with new scatter and Environmental Visual Enhancments congfigs to rebirth and make them better.
 Look at licensing for respected licensing for each texture.

+# COMPATABILITY/REQUIRED MODS

+Requirments:

+Scatterer (v0.0772)
+Environmental Visual Enhancements (v1.11.5.1)
+Real Solar System (v18.4.0)

+COMPATABLE WITH: KS3P, TUFX

 NOT COMPTATABLE WITH: Any other RSS/RO visual mod for RSS planets (RSSVE,EVO,RVE,RVE-64k,etc.)

 # Download Instructions
 - Delete any other visual mods or other PRVEs
-- Download file named "Core.zip"
+- Download file named "PRVE.zip"
-- Open "Core.zip" file and merge GameData folder with KSP directory GameData folder.
-- Download respected profile/configuration of mod you would like (Currently only Normal)
-- Open "(Profile name).zip" file and merge GameData folder with KSP directory GameData folder.
+- Open "PRVE.zip" file and merge GameData folder with KSP directory GameData folder.
-- Enjoy

 # Addons

-What is addons?
+What are the addons?
 These are extra files that change textures or profiles for other visual enhancers.
 Most recent version includes:

-- KS3P Profile (From pingopete's RVE-64k)
-- TUFX Profile (Highly suggested to use KS3P Profile alongside it)
 - Exaggerated bump map for Earth (Adds depth to ground)

 How to install: